So this is where my drinking water comes from?

 Eric Bristow (darts champion), Joseph Conrad (novelist), Daniel Defoe (writer), Paul Foot (political writer), Ken Livingstone (former mayor of London), Edgar Allan Poe (writer), Isaac Watts (hymn writer), Marc Bolan (musician), Paloma Faith (singer), Alexei Sayle (comedian), Barbara Windsor (actress), Nick Grimshaw (DJ)

-‘The New River is neither new nor a river’ has become a much-used phrase which happens also to be true.
-It is in fact a water supply aqueduct, completed more than 400 years ago (1613), to bring drinking water from Hertfordshire to North London.
+‘The New River is neither new nor a river’ has become a much-used phrase (and not attributed to Shakespeare or Einstein) which happens also to be true.
+It is, in fact, a water supply aqueduct, completed more than 400 years ago (1613), to bring drinking water from Hertfordshire to North London.
 Since 1992, it has also been a long-distance footpath (28 miles in length) that follows the course of the river, linking the inner city to the open countryside.
 The route follows, wherever possible, the historic water channel from its starting point near Hertford to its original end at Sadler’s Wells.
-But very few people who live even nearby know of its existence, despite the fact that to this day it still supplies 8% of London’s drinking water.
+But very few people who live even nearby know of its existence, despite the fact that to this day it still supplies nearly a tenth of London’s drinking water.

 Before 1600 London’s water supply was limited to the River Thames, local streams, wells and springs.
 These sources, often contaminated, were distributed by sellers carrying water in wooden buckets.
 The New River scheme represented the opportunity to bring fresh water into the rapidly growing capital; and, after many financial setbacks, the project was finally completed by Sir Hugh Myddelton, with a little bit of help from King James I, in 1613.
 The opening ceremony took place at the Round Pond just behind the New River Head building, which you can glimpse at the end of the walk.